Ahmed122000/URL_Shortener/README.md

 # SAH Shortener

 SAH Shortener is a URL-shortening website that enables users to convert long URLs into short, manageable links.
 The project is built with a clean separation between the front-end and back-end for optimal performance and maintainability.
+It now includes Docker support for easy deployment and has been deployed on Render (back-end) and Vercel (front-end).

 ## Features